calang/Dash-Compound-Components/README.md

 Callbacks can be defined using
 * attributes of components in a UICC, or
 * attributes of components in a UICC within another UICC,
-  up to any desired level of nesting.
+  down to any desired level of nesting.

 ### Scalability
-This approach proposes a way of organizing UI components in a scalable manner, from the program management point of view, making the code readable and more manageable and avoiding code duplication wherever possible.
+This approach proposes a way of organizing UI components in a scalable manner, from the program management point of view, making the code readable and more manageable, avoiding code duplication wherever possible.

 With respect to application performance, the approach uses component and subcomponent ids made of strings,